dfelinto/blender-manual/manual/scene_layout/scene/properties.rst

    :Panel:     :menuselection:`Properties --> Scene --> Units`

+.. _bpy.types.UnitSettings.system:

 Unit System
-   None
+   The unit system to use for user interface controls.

+   :None:
       Use units that have with no relation to the real world, practically this is the same as *Metric* just without unit names.
-   Metric
-      Use the metric unit system in this scene.
+   :Metric: Use the metric unit system in this scene.
-   Imperial
-      Use the imperial unit system in this scene.
+   :Imperial: Use the imperial unit system in this scene.

+.. _bpy.types.UnitSettings.scale_length:

 Unit Scale
    Scale factor to use when converting between internal units and values displayed in the user interface.